digital-work-lab/thesis-template/README.md

 ## Results

-In this section the author presents the results of the study.
+In this section, the author presents the results of the study.
 In case they are presented by means of figures and/or tables, the results should be clearly legible.
 Furthermore, in the case of figures, it is recommended to use vector graphics as this ensures good readability without the need to pre-specify the font size within the figures.
 An example figure and table can be found in the template contained in this repository.

 ## Discussion

-In this section the author provides a discussion of the results and is thus able to draw an informed conclusion.
+In this section, the author provides a discussion of the results and is thus able to draw an informed conclusion.
 More precisely, the discussion is an evaluative summary of the research study in relation to the research question.
 In general, the discussion can be divided in three parts.
 First, the results should be tied to the research question, thus presenting the reader a solution or improvement to the identified problem space.
 Here, for example, the author can draw on empirical findings introduced in the Results section to support his or her argument.
 Next, the author should outline the limitations of the research study by critically examining the used research approach.
 Limitations might comprise, for example, a limited time frame considered in the research study, or the individual refinement of a specific research method due to time constraints.
 Finally, suggestions for future research avenues should be provided.
 These suggestions may be in line with the limitations, as this allows other researchers to build on the present work by extending or analyzing it.
 In summary, the Discussion section presents the results in relation to the research question as well as restrictions of the study and suggestions for future research in the respective domain.

 ## Conclusion